iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/ancestor.md

 # Inheritance

 **Inheritance** - allows you to create a new meta class based on a parent one with all its attributes.
 A parent class may have several heirs with different attribute structures.
-Each heir can have its own (individual) composition of attributes, plus attributes of the parent class.
+Each heir can have its own individual set of attributes, plus attributes of the parent class.

 ## Set of attributes

 In the meta of the parent class the set of attributes is formed in such a way that each attribute can be used in any heir classes.
 Whereas the set of attributes in a heir class is individual for each heir class and has no influence on other classes.